enklein/Usability-Testing-Kit/contents/conducting-usability-tests.md

 ## Wrapping Up
 * Thank the participant
-* Ask if they have any questions (follow the Fellow security policy when answering)
+* Ask if they have any questions (follow the organization's security policy when answering)
 * Give them the incentive if applicable or remind them it will be sent to them

 ### Preparing for the Next Test